markdryan/subtilis/docs/Subtilis.md

 ### Local and Global Variables

-When a new variable is defined using var = or LET var = and that variable has not been declared LOCAL, a new global variable is created.
-However, global variables can only be created in the main procedure.
-They can be modified once created inside other procedures.
+When a new variable is defined using var = or LET var = and that variable has not been declared LOCAL, the compiler will try to create a new global variable.
+However, Subtilis is much more restrictive than BBC Basic when creating global variables.
+Global variables can only be created at the top level of the main procedure.
+So although they can be read from and written to anywhere in the program, they cannot be declared, i.e., defined for the first time, in a user defined function or procedure or in a compound statement such as IF.

 So for example,

 ```
 X% = 10